davidmelendez/Debug_Starklotto/README.md

 Sandbox repository for **Debugging and testing Starklotto**.
 Includes:

-- Starknet contracts (Cairo 2.11.4)
+- Starknet contracts based on **Scaffold Starknet v1.0.12**
-- Test setup with **Starknet Foundry 0.46.0**
+- Test setup compatible with **Starknet Foundry 0.46.0**
+- Cairo 2.11.4
 - Ready-to-use structure for development and debugging
 - Potential frontend integration for contract interaction

-> This repository was created as an isolated environment for experimenting without affecting the production logic.
+> This repository is an isolated environment for experimenting without affecting the main production code.

 ---